testfiesta/tacotruck/README.md

 Authentication methods are specific to the various sources and targets you use.
 Further information can be found in the "Configuring" section of the [integrations](#included-integrations) you are using.

 ### Configuring Credentials
-Regardless of which type of authentication your integrations use, the credentials are always passed to `yatt-pipe` in one of two ways:
+Regardless of which type of authentication your integrations use, the credentials are always passed to `tacotruck` in one of two ways:
-- Your credentials JSON can be stored in a configuration file, the path of which is passed to `yatt-pipe` via the `-c` option. (e.g. `-c ./my-creds.json`).
+- Your credentials JSON can be stored in a configuration file, the path of which is passed to `tacotruck` via the `-c` option. (e.g. `-c ./my-creds.json`).
 - Credential JSON can be stored in environment variables with the naming convention: `${INTEGRATION_NAME}_{INTEGRATION_DIRECTION}_CREDENTIALS`. (e.g. `TESTRAIL_SOURCE_CREDENTIALS` or `TESTRAIL_TARGET_CREDENTIALS`)

 ### Credentials JSON Format